svanur/trailfinder/TrailFinder.DB/supabase/README.md

 - Never modify existing migrations
 - Always create new migrations for changes
 - Test migrations in a development environment first
-- Keep up.sql and down.sql in sync - every change in up.sql should have a corresponding rollback in down.sql